 All trials are being conducted in accordance with Good Clinical Practice for clinical trials and are subject to regulatory approval, including review and approval by an appropriate Human Research Ethics Committee and Research Governance Office.

 Participants are referred to the trials according to an inclusion and exclusion criteria and participant numbers are calculated based on expert statistical analysis to achieve a scientifically valid outcome.
 Suitability for referral to the Compassionate Access Scheme or one of these trials should be discussed with the child’s neurologist.

-The Compassionate Access Scheme and clinical trials for Tuberous Sclerosis Complex and Rett Syndrome are underway and ongoing.
-The clinical trial for Dravet Syndrome has closed.
+The Compassionate Access Scheme and clinical trial for Rett Syndrome are underway and ongoing.
+The clinical trials for Dravet Syndrome and Tuberous Sclerosis Complex have closed.